nikosgavalas/tud-thesis/README.md

 This repo contains the implementations of two types of key-value stores:
 1. KV store based on an LSM Tree with size-tiered compaction.
 2. KV store based on [Microsoft's FASTER](https://microsoft.github.io/FASTER/docs/td-research-papers/).
+3. KV store based on an append-only log with in-memory hash-based indexing plus WAL

 The goal is to compare the performances and determine for which use-cases each type is more suitable, in the context of state management in distributed stream processing.